Hot topics in nutrition generally see fat, carbs and protein making headlines – now, its time to bring fibre into the limelight!

 Essential for good digestive health and keeping us ‘regular’, fibre-rich foods also keep us feeling fuller for longer, slow the rise of blood glucose after meals, reduce the time harmful toxins stay in the bowel, protect against colon cancer and can even lower cholesterol levels.

 Fibre also receives a considerable amount of dietitian kudos for its affect on the immune system.
-With our gut home to around 2kg of healthy bacteria, these friendly residents love to feed on certain types of fibre, which in turn help strengthen immune defenses.
+With our gut home to around 2kg of healthy bacteria, these friendly residents love to feed on certain types of fibre, which in turn help strengthen immune defences.

 The Fibre Trio